isomerpages/mse-sggreenplan/_key-focus-areas/1-overview.md

 - [Green 80% of all buildings](../energy-reset/#:~:text=Housing){:class="external-link"} over the next decade.
 <!-- - [Reduce domestic greenhouse emissions](../sustainable-living/#:~:text=reduce%caron%20emissions){:class="external-link"} by at least 3 million tonnes per year by 2030. -->
 - Produce [30%](../resilient-future/#:~:text=30-by-30%20target){:class="external-link"} of our nutritional needs by 2030 locally (30-by-30 target).
-- Introduce Enterprise Sustainability Programme, to help enterprises, especially SMEs, embrace sustainability and develop capabilities in this area.
+- Introduce an Enterprise Sustainability Programme, to help enterprises, especially SMEs, embrace sustainability and develop capabilities in this area.
 - Create new and diverse job opportunities in sectors such as green finance, sustainability consultancy, verification, credits trading and risk management.
 - Be a leading centre for [Green Finance](../green-economy/#:~:text=Green%20Finance%20Masterplan){:class="external-link"} in Asia and globally, by building up the financial sector’s resilience to environmental risks, developing green financial solutions, build knowledge and capabilities, and leveraging innovation and technology.
 - Promote homegrown innovation under the [Research and Innovation & Enterprise Plan 2025](../green-economy/#:~:text=%28RIE2025%29){:class="external-link"}, and attract companies to anchor their R&D activities in Singapore to develop new sustainability solutions.